Andrew Symonds: Career highlights

 Symonds previously held the world records for the most sixes hit during a first-class innings (16) and during a first-class match (20), both set while playing for Gloucestershire against Glamorgan as a 20-year-old.
 His first innings score was 254 not out.

 At the time of his death, Symonds was one of only 22 players to have scored over 5,000 runs and taken more than 100 wickets in ODI cricket and one of only three Australians to have done so.
 His batting average of 100 runs per inning in World Cup matches was also the highest of any player in that competition.

-He was named as an all rounder in Australia's "greatest ever ODI team".
+In 2007, he was named as an all-rounder in Australia's all-time "greatest ODI team".

 Rugby league

 Symonds was a keen supporter of the Brisbane Broncos since childhood and was considering a switch to rugby league in 2002 when his cricket career was faltering.
 On 21 June 2009, he played a game for the Wynnum Manly Seagulls against an all-star team featuring some noted players, including Marcus Bai and Steve Renouf.
 He also trained with the Brisbane Broncos.